jweissman/hero/README.md

 ```

 Note we're inventing the 'target' language wholesale here.
 We'll see later how to make use of the
 resulting document tree that results from rendering components.
-What is important in order to make
-use of the parsing API is that we follow the same structure as the component definition: `[ symbol,

 ### Components with state